Begging for answers?

 How often should I clip and or file my dogs nails?

 Every dog is different but typically to maintain short healthy nails we recommend they be trimmed every 4 weeks.
 To get your dogs nails shorter, we recommend once a week to every 2 weeks.
-We also recommend nail filing as it smooths rough edges and gets nails just a bit sh
+We also recommend nail filing as it smooths rough edges and gets nails just a bit shorter.

 What vaccinations do you require?